ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 })
 ```

-The above onFulfilled callback will be passed the value 101 which is then displayed to standard out.
+The above <code>onFulfilled</code> callback will be passed the value *101* which is then displayed to
+standard out.
 While the above is a simple integer.
 The callback can be passed any single type that the defined
 Promise instance wants to return.
 Let us look at a example that returns a complex data type.

 ```javascript